Fellowships for Graduate Students in Marine Sciences and Marine Policy

 NOAA's National Sea Grant Program offers three annual fellowship opportunities:

 - The Sea Grant John A. Knauss Marine Policy Fellowship

 Applications must be submitted through Alaska Sea Grant.
 Contact Michele Frandsen.

 National Sea Grant Knauss Marine Policy Fellowship

 Applications to Alaska Sea Grant for the 2019 fellowship are due February 23, 2018.

 The Sea Grant Knauss Marine Policy Fellowship is well suited for graduate students with an interest in national policy decisions affecting coastal and ocean resources.
 The fellowship involves spending a year in the Washington, D.C., area in an executive or legislative position.
 Recipients work on substantive national policy issues related to aquatic resources.

 Applications for the program are due each February for fellowships beginning the following February.

 For more details or to apply, see the Alaska Sea Grant Knauss Fellowship page.

-The NOAA Fisheries –Sea Grant Fellowship is for Ph.D. students interested in careers in: (1) population dynamics of living marine resources and development and implementation of quantitative methods for assessing their status, and (2) economics of conservation and management of living marine resources.
+The NMFS–Sea Grant Fellowship is for PhD students interested in careers related to (1) marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources, or (2) economics of the conservation and management of living marine resources.
 Recipients work with a mentor from NOAA Fisheries.